Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 npm run start
 ```

-once the app is running you can see it on `http://localhost:3000` in your browser.
+Once the app is running you can see it on `http://localhost:3000` in your browser.
 You should see a little spinner saying: `getting credentials from server` as
 a test message.

 ## Part 1 Creating Your Widget

-To get started we are going to make a new component.
+To get started, we are going to make a new component.
 This component is the widget that you will use to start your calling experience.

 We will be using our own widget setup for this tutorial but you can exapnd the functionality to do more here, for us we will have the widget perform the following actions:
 - Display a custom logo, this can be replaced with another image or branding of your choosing.
 Feel free to download the image from the code if you would like to use our image.
 - Let the user decide if they want to have video on the call.
 - Have the user consent to the call possible being recorded.

-First we are going to make a new directory `src/components` and in this directory we are going to make a new file called `ClickToCallComponent.tsx`.
+First, we are going to make a new directory `src/components` and in this directory we are going to make a new file called `ClickToCallComponent.tsx`.
 For the
 purpose of this tutorial we will give this component the following properties:

 `ClickToCallComponent.tsx`

-First we will set up the widget component with some imports:
+First, we will set up the widget component with some imports:

 `ClickToCallComponent.tsx`
 ```typescript